 • Gensuite offers Regulatory Compliance Tracking Software as your one-source reference for changes to applicable regulations (new and current) by jurisdiction and topic, with updates on a defined regulatory review frequency (typically monthly).
 The Gensuite Reg Tracker application integrates with Gensuite Action Tracking System and Compliance Calendar.
 All core application features are augmented by flexible configuration options and powerful extension modules.

 The 2019 year will provide the Environmental, Health, Safety and Occupational industries with several new areas to look out for in regards to regulatory needs.
-Stay up-to-date and in compliance with proper Regulatory Compliance Tracking software.
+Stay up-to-date and in compliance with the 2019 EHS regulations with proper Regulatory Compliance Tracking software.
 Contact a Gensuite representative today.